redhat-cop/openshift-applier/roles/openshift-applier/README.md

   - name: <definition_name>
     template: <template_source>
     template_action: <apply|create> # Optional: Defaults to 'apply'
-    params: <params_file_source>
+    params: <params_file_source> # ONLY this or 'params_from_vars' allowed
+    params_from_vars: <params_dictionary_variable> # ONLY this or 'params' allowed
     namespace: <target_openshift_namespace>
 ```

 You have the choice of sourcing a `file` or a `template`.
 The `file` definition expects that the sourced file has all definitions set and will NOT accept any parameters (i.e.: static content).
-The `template` definition expects a `params` file to be sourced along with it which will be passed into the template.
+The `template` definition expects a dictionary variable `params_from_vars` or a `params` file to be sourced along with it which will be passed into the template.

 **_TIP:_** Both choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable)